Trump Takes Jab At Beto O’Rourke, Jokes He ‘Thought You Were Supposed To Win’ Before Running For President

 — Christian J. (@dtxErgaOmnes) December 21, 2018

-Despite O’Rourke’s loss in his quest for a spot in the Senate, his campaign has garnered him a strong following for politician, who has been compared to Barack Obama by the former president himself when he sat down for an interview with David Axelrod for CNN’s The Axe Files, Newsweek reported.
+Despite O’Rourke’s loss in his quest for a spot in the Senate, his campaign has garnered him a strong following for a politician who has been compared to Barack Obama by the former president himself when he sat down for an interview with David Axelrod for CNN’s The Axe Files, Newsweek reported.

-O’Rourke has yet to confirm a 2020 run for president, but Politico noted that the recent Des Moines Register/CNN/Mediacom poll suggests he would do considerable well, as he placed third among likely Iowa caucus-goers behind Joe Biden and Bernie Sanders
+O’Rourke has yet to confirm a 2020 run for president, but Politico noted that the recent Des Moines Register/CNN/Mediacom poll suggests he would do considerably well, as he placed third among likely Iowa caucus-goers behind Joe Biden and Bernie Sanders